bumswerner/new-fsi/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
-*
 1. rvm install ruby-2.4.1
 2. rvm --default ruby-2.4.1
 3. rvm list // check if the correct ruby version selected